Computing algebraic degrees of phylogenetic varieties: Introduction

-In this work we aim to extend the computations of ED and ML degrees for some group-based models on small phylogenetic trees with at most 5 leaves.
-For very small trees and the simplest models these degrees can be obtained using symbolic computations.
-However, when we increase the number of leaves of the trees or the complexity of the model, these tools are not sufficient.
-In this paper, we use tools from numerical algebraic geometry (using the package HomotopyContinuation.jl \cite{HC}) to compute lower bounds for the ED and ML degrees.
-Our main contribution in this paper is Theorem \ref{main}, where we find lower bound of these algebraic degrees for trees with up to 5 leaves and group based models.
-In order to obtain these numbers, Lemma \ref{lema:cardinallity} is also necessary, in which we present the cardinalities of the generic fibers of the parametrization map $\phi^{\MM}_{T}$ for the group based models.
+In this work, we aim to extend the computations of ED and ML degrees for some group-based models on small phylogenetic trees with at most 5 leaves.
+Our approach is fully computational and we use both symbolic tools as well as tools from numerical algebraic geometry that allow us to compute lower bounds for the ED and ML degrees.
+The main contribution of this paper is Theorem \ref{main}, where we establish a lower bound for the algebraic degrees of trees with up to 5 leaves and group-based models.
+To obtain these values, we also require Lemma \ref{lema:cardinallity}, where we present the cardinalities of the generic fibers of the parametrization map $\phi^{\MM}_{T}$ for the group-based models.

-The paper is organized as follows, in Section \ref{sec:phylo} we introduce the basic notions on phylogenetic trees, phylogenetic varieties and group based models.
-We also present the Fourier transform which allows to parametrize phylogenetic varieties with a monomial map.
-In Section \ref{sec:degrees} we describe in more detail the ML degree and the ED degree for phylogentic varieties.
-Section \ref{sec:comp_results} is dedicated to present the results we have obtained using numerical methods, and these results are finally discussed in Section \ref{sec:discussion}.
+The paper is organized as follows, in Section \ref{sec:phylo} we introduce the basic notions on phylogenetic trees, phylogenetic varieties, and group-based models.
+In addition, we present the Fourier transform, which allows the parametrization of phylogenetic varieties through a monomial map.
+In Section \ref{sec:degrees} we describe in more detail the ML degree and the ED degree for phylogenetic varieties.
+Section \ref{sec:comp_results} is dedicated to presenting the computational results we have obtained using symbolic and numerical methods, and these findings are subsequently discussed in Section \ref{sec:discussion}.